Astronomical Events 2024–2025

 The December solstice will take place at 09:20 UTC.
 Also known as the winter solstice, it is the shortest day of the year in the Northern Hemisphere.
 In the Southern Hemisphere, it is the longest day of the year and is called the summer solstice.

-Catch the shooting stars of the last major meteor shower of the year, the Ursids, when it peaks in the night between December 22 and 23.
+Catch the shooting stars of the last major meteor shower of the year, the Ursids, when it peaks around the night of December 21.

 Dec 25: Mercury at Greatest Elongation West

 For the 7th and final time this year, Mercury reaches its farthest distance from the Sun in the sky.
-The only other planet that has greatest elongations (as viewed from Earth) is Venus—but in 2024 it doesn’t have any.
+Mercury and Venus are the only planets that have greatest elongations (as viewed from Earth), but Venus doesn’t have any in 2024.

 Dec 30: Black New Moon